iterative/dvc.org/content/docs/user-guide/integrations/sagemaker.md

 a model.
 We add all the model hyperparameters as arguments to make it easy to tune hyperparameters and track what changed.
 Hyperparameters are added under the `train` key in `params.yaml`.
-The DVC pipeline stage `cmd` includes `${train}` to pass all those arguments and track them as parameters, in addition to tracking the other inputs and outputs:
+The DVC pipeline stage `cmd` includes `${train}` to [unpack and pass](https://dvc.org/doc/user-guide/project-structure/dvcyaml-files#dictionary-unpacking) all those arguments and track them as parameters, in addition to tracking the other inputs and outputs:

 ```yaml